---->

 or inertia or mass of the falling object.
 That applies to all kinds

-of force, but to date gravity is the only natural force with strong
+of force, but to date gravity is the only natural force with good

 evidence of also being produced in proportion to a source objects

-Of course these facts are not proof that gravity is actually an
+Of course these facts are maybe not full proof that gravity is actually an

 external force pulling bodies, only that gravity works like there

 is an external attraction 'force'.
-Gravity is 'universal' in affecting all
+Gravity is 'universal' or indiscriminate, in affecting all

-material bodies, unlike eg magnetic forces but like 'contact force'.
+material mass bodies, unlike eg magnetic force but like 'contact push force'.

-It is possible to build mobile robots that each emit signals
+It is easy enough to build mobile robots that each emit signals

 proportional to their mass and each accelerate themselves towards

-another in proportion to the strength of its signals and in
+another in proportion to the strength of received signals and in

-built and could be useful, it seems that no physicist has actually
+built and could be very useful for gravity research, it seems that no physicist has actually

-tried building them.
+tried building them to date.
 Now anyone can download free a practical Ebook

 manual "Build A Remote-Controlled Robot" by David Shircliff from Hotfile.com at